 The fourth and fifth floors of the existing and new facility will accommodate space for faculty and area support staff offices, area support spaces (meeting space, lounges, storage), affiliated research centre space and some Ph.D. student space (post comp offices).
 Each faculty "Area" will be given a clear and identifiable locus through the clustering of functional space associated with the Area.
 Research Centre spaces will be associated with Faculty areas and clustered together accordingly.
 Although sizes vary according to the respective research requirements, there will be a need to provide public access and visibility to all research centre spaces through appropriate signage and location while maintaining adjacencies to their respective faculty areas.
-Each research center support space as necessary.
+Each research center includes a number of research offices, research assistant's workrooms and other support space as necessary.